sanguino/todo-app/presentation/slides.md

 #### Kubernetes Work Units

-- **Ingress** recomended way to manage external access to the services.
-Provides load balancing, SSL termination.
-It's a ngix that expose a 80/443 port outside kubernetes.
+- **Ingress** is a recommended way to manage external access to the services.
+It provides load balancing, SSL termination.
+It's a nginx that exposes a 80/443 port outside kubernetes.

 ``` yaml
 apiVersion: extensions/v1beta1